thatkahunaguy/USD-P2-Traffic_Sign_Classifier/README.md

 ![alt text][image4]

 >The first image might be difficult to classify because because it has a very low number of samples in the training set.
-The remainder of the images should be fairly easy to classify as they are well represented in the training set.
+The remainder of the images should be fairly easy to classify as they are well represented in the training set though similar signs such as the speed limit signs may present a challenge.

 **Point 2**: Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).